franklinsch/franklinsch.github.io/_posts/2015-12-25-scrolling-tab-bar.md

 }
 ```

-But how to we get `tabBarController.selectedIndex` and `lastIndex`?
+But how do we get `tabBarController.selectedIndex` and `lastIndex`?
 We need them to know in which direction the scrolling should occur.

 Let's pass them in `ScrollingTransitionAnimator`'s constructor: